The Consular Section of the U.S. Embassy in Bogota provides specific services to Lawful Permanent Residents.

 NOTE: Although the U.S. Embassy in Bogota has communicated this information to the airlines serving the United States from Colombia, we recommend that you print a copy of this information on this website to present to the airline when you check-in for travel

-Abandonment of legal permanent resident (LPR) status
+Abandonment of lawful permanent resident (LPR) status

 To abandon your status, you may fill out the Form I-407 Record of Abandonment of Lawful Permanent Resident Status and mail it to the USCIS Eastern Forms Center.

 ***Filing Tips for I-407, Record of Abandonment of Lawful Permanent Resident Status: https://www.uscis.gov/i-407

 Note: The abandonment of your residency does not automatically guarantee you will receive a non-immigrant visa.